ucsf-education/knowledgecheck/README.md

-# Formative Assessment Question Type
+# Knowledge Check Question Type

 A custom question type for Moodle.